Elastic pools help you manage and scale multiple databases in Azure SQL Database

 More resources can be added to an existing pool with minimum downtime.
-If extra resources are no longer needed, they can be removed from an existing pool at any time.
+If extra resources are no longer needed, they can be removed from an existing pool anytime.
 You can also add or remove databases from the pool.
 If a database is predictably underutilizing resources, you can move it out.

-When you move databases into or out of an elastic pool, there's no downtime except for a brief period (on the order of seconds) at the end of the operation when database connections are dropped.
+When you move databases into or out of an elastic pool, there's no downtime except for a brief period (on the order of seconds) when database connections are dropped at the end of the operation.

-When should you consider a SQL Database elastic pool?
+When to consider a SQL Database elastic pool?

 Pools are well suited for a large number of databases with specific utilization patterns.
-For a given database, this pattern is characterized by low average utilization with infrequent utilization spikes.
+This pattern is characterized by low average utilization with infrequent utilization spikes for a given database.
 Conversely, multiple databases with persistent medium-high utilization shouldn't be placed in the same elastic pool.

-The more databases you can add to a pool, the greater your savings become.
+The more databases you can add to a pool, the greater your savings.
 Depending on your application utilization pattern, it's possible to see savings with as few as two S3 databases.

 The following sections help you understand how to assess if your specific collection of databases can benefit from being in a pool.
-The examples use Standard pools, but the same principles also apply to Basic and Premium pools.
+The examples use Standard pools, but the same principles apply to elastic pools in other service tiers.

 Assess database utilization patterns

-The following figure shows an example of a database that spends much of its time idle but also periodically spikes with activity.
+The following figure shows an example of a database that spends much of its idle time but periodically spikes with activity.
 This utilization pattern is suited for a pool.

 The chart illustrates DTU usage over one hour from 12:00 to 1:00 where each data point has one-minute granularity.
-At 12:10, DB1 peaks up to 90 DTUs, but its overall average usage is less than five DTUs.
-An S3 compute size is required to run this workload in a single database, but this size leaves most of the resources unused during periods of low activity.
+At 12:10, DB1 peaks up to 90 DTUs, but its overall average usage is fewer than five DTUs.
+An S3 compute size is required to run this workload in a single database, but this size leaves most resources unused during periods of low activity.

 A pool allows these unused DTUs to be shared across multiple databases.
 A pool reduces the DTUs needed and the overall cost.

-Building on the previous example, suppose there are other databases with similar utilization patterns as DB1.
-In the next two figures, the utilization of four databases and 20 databases are layered onto the same graph to illustrate the nonoverlapping nature of their utilization over time by using the DTU-based purchasing model:
+Building on the previous example, suppose other databases have similar utilization patterns as DB1.
+In the following two figures, the utilization of 4 databases and 20 databases are layered onto the same graph to illustrate the nonoverlapping nature of their utilization over time by using the DTU-based purchasing model:

-The aggregate DTU utilization across all 20 databases is illustrated by the black line in the preceding chart.
-This line shows that the aggregate DTU utilization never exceeds 100 DTUs and indicates that the 20 databases can share 100 eDTUs over this time period.
-The result is a 20-time reduction in DTUs and a 13-time price reduction compared to placing each of the databases in S3 compute sizes for single databases.
+The black line in the preceding chart illustrates the aggregate DTU utilization across all 20 databases.
+This line shows that the aggregate DTU utilization never exceeds 100 DTUs and indicates that the 20 databases can share 100 eDTUs over this period.
+The result is a 20-time reduction in DTUs and a 13-time price reduction compared to placing each database in S3 compute sizes for single databases.